 Vegetable Egg White Frittata

 When my friend at Melissa’s Produce sent me their new cookbook DYPs (Dutch Yellow Potatoes) The Perfect Everyday Potato along with a nice big bag of DYPs I knew I wanted to make something other than the traditional potato dishes.
 The cookbook was filled with over 200 pages of recipes for these cute little potatoes sorted out by season.
 However, when I came across a Frittata I thought, “wow I’ve never made a frittata with potatoes in it.”
 But why not?
-It made perfect sense especially since I love my eggs with hash browns, although I rarely indulge in those anymore.
+It made perfect sense especially since I love my eggs with hash browns, even though I rarely indulge in those anymore.

-For those of you not familiar with frittata’s, a frittata is an egg-based Italian dish similar to an omelette or crustless quiche, enriched with additional ingredients such as meats, vegetables, cheese or pasta.
+For those of you not familiar with a frittata it is an egg-based Italian dish similar to an omelette or crustless quiche, enriched with additional ingredients such as meats, vegetables, cheese or pasta.
 The word frittata is Italian and translates to “fried”.
 Although I don’t consider this to be fried, but baked.

 I hope you’ll try my recipe or create your own.
 Don’t forget to pick up a bag of Melissa’s DYPs at the store, they were the “icing on the cake” so to speak, making this the best frittata we’ve had in years.
 If you’re a potato fan I highly recommend ordering Melissa’s DYPs The Perfect Everyday Potato Cookbook.
 It will have you trying scrumptious potato recipes you never imagined!
 While you’re at it check out Melissa’s other cookbooks as well.